Skip to main content

 5. Test the generator with infrahubctl

-6. Add the repository to Infrahub as an external repository
+6. Push changes to GitHub and add the repository to Infrahub as an external repository

 7. Validate that the generator works by triggering it through a proposed change